LucasDelfino92/morrowindsharp/moddingmw.md

     - Lev Item **MU_Bloat_Random**

 ## INTERNAL LOGIC

-These mods increase the internal consistency of the game, taking into account aspects such as lore and dialogue.

 - [**Blighted Mine Means Blighted Workers**](https://www.nexusmods.com/morrowind/mods/33920) by Cliffworms
 If a mine is blighted, the kwama worker standing outside of it will now be blighted as well.